Does Banana Peel Bacon Take Fake Meat a Step Too Far? I Tried It.

 The most interesting point of contention when I brought this recipe trial up to friends and family wasn’t necessarily the shock factor.
 Rather, it was the idea that if animals discard banana peels in the wild, are they even safe for human consumption?
 The short answer is yes.
 Also, if you’re still under the impression that monkeys and apes eat the same bananas that you and I pick up for a couple bucks at the grocery store, you’re sorely mistaken.
 But even if the other animals that do eat wild bananas don’t eat the peels, they are perfectly fine for you and me.
 Furthermore, when banana peels are discarded in the wild, they decompose naturally; when we eat and discard banana peels, we’re contributing to the introduction of massive amounts of chemicals into nature (when buying traditional bananas vs. organic), and then we’re contributing to greenhouse gas emissions (when that food waste goes to landfills instead of being composted).

 That goes back to my original point.
-We as Americans in 2021, especially those with plenty of disposable income, are picky eaters, not because some of us don’t like pickles and others don’t like tofu, but because even though we know that meat consumption is a big contributor to climate change, many refuse to switch to a vegetarian or vegan diet, or even eat less meat.
+We as Americans in the 21st century, especially those with plenty of disposable income, are picky eaters, not because some of us don’t like pickles and others don’t like tofu, but because even though we know that meat consumption is a big contributor to climate change, many refuse to switch to a vegetarian or vegan diet, or even eat less meat.
 We’re also picky eaters in that we throw away a lot of food instead of eating intelligently; 30-40% of the food supply in the U.S. ends up as food waste, and as I mentioned before, when that food waste goes to landfills it can become a large emitter of methane (if food waste was a country, it would be the third highest emitter of greenhouse gases).